There’s no shortage of mini golf or putt putt courses in the Great Smoky Mountains. Sometimes, it can be hard to know which one to choose.

 Toy Box Mini Golf holds the title of the world’s first toy-themed mini golf.
 The outdoor course has 18 holes set in a giant toy wonderland.
 And of course, there is a toy store.

 The course offers snacks, combo packages, a laser maze and fun photo ops for kids of every age.
 Pricing for children is $11.99 at the time of this writing.
 Adults are $16.99.

 Toy Box Mini Golf is located at 112 Dollywood Lane in Pigeon Forge.
 It comes from the same family as Crave Golf Club, which brings us to our final course …

 This 18,500-sq ft mini golf destination and adventure center has both an indoor family golf course as well as an outdoor rooftop course.

-Both courses at Crave Golf Club have 19 candy-themed holes, which are fully handicap accessible.
+Both courses at Crave Golf Club have 19 holes, which are candy-themed and fully handicap accessible.
 This location also offers mini bowling, escape rooms, ice cream and (of course) a candy store.

-What is your favorite mini golf course in Pigeon Forge?
+What is your favorite mini golf course in Pigeon Forge, Tennessee?
 Let us know in the comments!